 Date of birth: 20 June 1969

-Playing career: CF Estrela da Amadora, Vitória SC, SL Benfica, Real Oviedo CF, Sporting Clube de Portugal
+Playing career: CF Benfica, CF Estrela da Amadora, Vitória SC, SL Benfica, Real Oviedo CF, Sporting Clube de Portugal

 Coaching career: Sporting Clube de Portugal, Portugal

-• A former international midfielder who made an instant impact upon rising to the top job at Sporting in October 2005, Paulo Bento has enjoyed success throughout his footballing life.
-He began his playing career at Estrela da Amadora, helping them to the Portuguese Cup in 1989/90.
+• A former international midfielder who made an instant impact upon rising to the top job at Sporting in October 2005, Paulo Bento has enjoyed success throughout his football life.
+He began his playing career at Estrela da Amadora, lifting the Portuguese Cup in 1989/90.

 • Moved on to Vitória Guimarães before a switch to Benfica brought another cup triumph in 1995/96, prior to four seasons in Spain with Real Oviedo.
-Joined Sporting ahead of 2000/01, winning the Portuguese double the following season.
+Joined Sporting ahead of 2000/01, winning the Portuguese double the following campaign.
 Retired from playing in summer 2004 and quickly accepted a role in the Sporting coaching set-up where he guided the youth team to the national title in 2004/05.

-• In October 2005, promoted to first-team coach after the sacking of José Peseiro and quickly improved the side's fortunes, leading Sporting on a run of ten straight victories between January and April 2006 and winning the Portuguese Cup in 2007 and 2008, adding the Super Cup in 2007/08.
+• In October 2005 was promoted to head coach after the sacking of José Peseiro and quickly improved the side's fortunes, leading Sporting on a run of ten straight victories between January and April 2006 and winning the Portuguese Cup in 2007 and 2008, adding the Super Cup in 2007/08.

-• Started 2008/09 with a Super Cup win against FC Porto but failed to add to that and left the club midway through the following campaign after a run of poor results.
-In September 2010 was appointed Carlos Queiroz's successor as Portugal coach after the team had taken only one point from their first two UEFA EURO 2012 qualifying games and oversaw a revival that culminated in a play-off win against Bosnia and Herzegovina.
+• Started 2008/09 with another Super Cup triumph against FC Porto yet failed to add to that and left the post midway through the next term after a series of poor results.
+In September 2010 was appointed Carlos Queiroz's successor as Portugal coach after the team had taken only one point from their first two UEFA EURO 2012 qualifiers; oversaw a revival that culminated in a play-off victory over Bosnia and Herzegovina.